mosball/lol-strategy-board/README.md

 # lol-strategy-board
-Online service for League of Legends strategy meetings
+Online service for League of Legends strategy meeting
+## plan